 The First Presbyterian Church has provided a remarkable witness to God’s love through its life and work.
-The church building sits as a reminder of God’s faithfulness in the very heart of Redlands – a downtown church in the “City of Churches”.
+The church building sits as a reminder of God’s faithfulness in the very heart of Redlands – a downtown church at the heart of the city.

 History of Our City and Church